Security Groups

 Reputation Score

-: Behind the scenes, the network tracks your activity.
-Genuine users gain trust over time, which can quietly lift some restrictions.
+: Behind the scenes, you get a reputation score while you do legitimate activity.
+Genuine users gain trust over time, which can quietly lift some restrictions and allow you to do more things

 Systems Operator